 We are grateful that you are a part of our JustFaith community.
-Whether you are a graduate of one of our programs or you are just getting to know us, we hope this offering will help sustain you spiritually and equip you to work for justice.
+Whether you are a graduate of one of our programs or you are just getting to know us, we hope this offering will help sustain you spiritually and/or equip you to work for justice.

-Our bi-monthly resources will appear in your inbox on the second and fourth Tuesday of each month, and you can access an archive of past resources by logging into your JustFaith account.
-You can use these resources for personal reflection, or you can invite your friends, family, Sunday School class, or current or past JFM small group to join you in-person or via video conferencing.
+Our monthly small group resource is sent on the third Tuesday of each month; you can access an archive of past resources by logging into your JustFaith account.
+You can invite your friends, family, Sunday School class, or current/past JFM small group to join you in-person or via video conferencing.
 If you are new to video conferencing, Zoom tutorials are available on our YouTube page - Click here to access.